 Changing Tides: Evolving Threats Require Updated Defense Strategies

-Security teams must evolve their defense strategies to efficiently and effectively address today’s attacks from preventing lateral movement before major damage is done, to incorporating deepfakes into security awareness training programs.
-Defenders continue to weather the storm and here are a few additional best practices for defenders to bolster protection:
+Security teams must evolve their defense strategies to efficiently and effectively address today’s attacks – from preventing lateral movement before major damage is done, to incorporating deepfakes into security awareness training programs.
+Here are a few additional best practices for defenders to bolster protection:

 - Focus on workloads holistically: Many companies focus on keeping compromised applications and devices out of the network.
 But rather than just looking for anomalous behavior and vulnerabilities at these entry points, companies must understand the inner workings of their entire workload.

 - Inspect in-band traffic: Many modern attacks succeed by disguising themselves as legitimate IT practices.
 For example, by using accepted protocols (such as the LDAP protocol that companies use to store usernames and passwords), attackers may connect to systems that should be off-limits.
 Don’t assume traffic shipped in a familiar wrapper is safe.

 - Integrate your network detection and response (NDR) with your endpoint detection and response (EDR): Detection and response technology employs real-time, continuous monitoring of systems to detect and investigate potential threats before using automation to contain and remove them.
 By bringing together EDR and NDR, enterprises can have access to a broad and deep data set to lay a solid security foundation, and gain visibility into both the endpoint and network—the basis of extended detection and response (XDR).